Are you certified organic?

 If you’d like for us to deliver in your neighborhood, talk to us about becoming a host!
 We require a minimum number of members for any given pick-up site to “make,” but with your help recruiting your friends, we just might be able to add your home to our delivery route.
 Get in touch with us now to start the conversation.

 All of your share sizes are full.
 Do you have a waiting list?

 If our CSA membership maxes out our farm’s growing capacity (what a great problem to have!), we’re happy to add you to our waiting list.
 This ensures that you get first dibs when a membership becomes available.

 Do you have all your questions answered?
 Great!
-Click here to join the Spring 2018 season.
+Click here to join the fall 2018 season.